 835 W. Washington , Chicago, IL 60607

-Installation view of Wendy White's "FRENCH CUTS" at Andrew Rafacz Gallery, Gallery One (West wall).
-2010.
-Image courtesy of Andrew Rafacz Gallery.
+Installation view of Matt Stolle's exhibition at Andrew Rafacz Gallery.
+Image courtesy of Matt Stolle and Andrew Rafacz Gallery.

 It is not specified whether or not the sourced images are of Reinhardt’s “black” paintings.
 In his 1992 essay on the artist, Yve-Alain Bois points out that his, “late paintings are always almost black,” and should always be referred to as “black” in quotations since they aren’t really black.
 The colors are very close but the paintings are made up of separate squares of dark hues, not a uniform black, one fact often overlooked.
 In this sense Stolle’s pieces could be seen as a comment on the misunderstanding of Reinhart, the way his work has been cast as empty meaningless black squares and quickly walked by.
 The very opposite of how they work.
 Bois continues, “for the beholder of a ‘black’ canvas, there are only two choices: either one rushes by and sees nothing, or one spends a few minutes (1958), a quarter of an hour (1960), half an hour (1967) in front of each canvas.”
 The years refer to the points during the final phase of Reinhardt’s career.
 From 1954 his death in 1967 he made “black” paintings.
 From 1960 – 67 these paintings were specifically the 5 x 5 foot square.
 So evidently, we can be at least sure that not all the images in Stolle’s prints derive from the final phase since some of the images are not of perfect squares.